git/git.github.io/rev_news/drafts/edition-90.md

        gitformat-signature               Git cryptographic signature formats
   ```

-  As well as for the first patch series, there were no comment on this
+  As well as for the first patch series, there was no comment on this
   patch series except for one from Eric Sunshine about a possible
   typo. Ævar replied to Eric agreeing to fix some wordings.